 The clear aligner innovator has its own set of unique benefits, most notably in-person care.
 During regular face-to-face checkups, your dentist or orthodontist can make adjustments to your treatment and add attachments that allow Invisalign to treat a wider scope of cases.
 NewSmile is faster and less expensive, but Invisalign is a great option if your condition is severe or you’d prefer to meet with your dentist in person.

 How much will I end up paying?

 When you choose NewSmile, you’re already getting a great value.
 Although most customers pay around $1,899, you might not pay that exact amount.
 It will be similar, but there are numerous factors that can influence the overall cost, like discounts, insurance, and more.

 How do I get started?

 Before anything else, NewSmile’s dentists need to take a look at your teeth.
-This means purchasing, completing, and returning an impression kit — or you can visit one of their five retail locations across Canada to have them professionally scan your teeth.
+This means purchasing, completing, and returning an impression kit — or you can visit one of their partner dentists across Canada to have them professionally scan your teeth.
 Once they’ve studied your smile, NewSmile will develop a digital treatment plan so you can preview every step of your progress.